tidepool-org/uploader/lib/drivers/docs/medtronic.md

   - `[ ]` categorization of value according to BG target(s) from settings

 Device-specific?
 (Add any device-specific notes/additions here.)

+- Bayer meters don't send LO/HI values (or calibrations) to the pump

+- Records from mg/dL meters are always in mg/dL.
+If pump is set to mmol/L, the smbg record will be mg/dL and wizard record will be mmol/L.
+- mmol/L meters do not connect to 523/530G.
+A mmol/L "native" pump (like the Paradigm Veo) is needed to test what happens if mmol/L meter readings are uploaded.

 #### Settings